Mxtsxw/Titanic-ML-API/README.md

 <img alt="pipeline.png" src="misc/pipeline.png" width="600"/>

+## Titanic - Machine Learning from Disaster Kaggle Competition

+A notebook and submission file for the Titanic Kaggle competition can be found in the `notebooks` and `data` directory.

 ## Future Works

 - [ ] Add an interface with Streamlit to interact with the API